Yuanying: Biography

 In 1908, he settled at Yongquan Temple, in Quanzhou, where he taught Chan Buddhism, and attracted large numbers of practitioners.
 In 1909, he became the abbot of Jiedai Temple.
 In 1912, the Chinese Buddhist Association was founded and he was elected a councilor.
 In 1917, Yuanying was elected Venerable Master of the Buddhist Association of Ningbo, he establish two schools to promote the development of local education project.
 He spread Chan Buddhism in Beijing in 1920 and then in Singapore and Penang Island in 1922.
 In 1923, Yuanying returned to Quanzhou, he rebuilt the Kaiyuan Temple and founded kindergarten in the temple, which adopted more than 200 orphans.
 In 1926, Yuanying went to Southeast Asia again to collect donations.
 In 1928, the Nationalist government issued the "Administrative Regulations of Religious Temples", an Anti - Buddhism Movement swept over the country.
 In 1929, along with Taixu and others, Yuanying formed the China Buddhist Association in Shanghai where he was President.
 They signed a large petition calling for stopping the destruction of Buddhism.
 In 1930, Yuanying became the abbot of Tiantong Temple, where he taught Chan Buddhism for six years.
 In 1937, he was the abbot of Yongquan Temple, at the age of 60.
 On July 7, the Marco Polo Bridge Incident broke out, Yuanying organized an ambulance corps for to serve the Nationalists.
 In October, he went to Singapore to collect money for the military expenditures.
 In the autumn of 1939, Yuanying returned to Shanghai and settled at Yuanming Lecture Room (圓明講堂), he was soon arrested by the Japanese military police corps, he was mistreated and tortured.
 Shanghai people from all walks of life to rescue him, under pressure, the Japanese had to release him.
 In 1943 former Beiyang government prime minister Jin Yunpeng invited him to Tianjin to preach.
-In 1945, he founded the Yuanming Lengyan School (圓明楞嚴專宗學院), where he served as president and expound the texts of Laṅkāvatāra Sūtra.
+In 1945, he founded the Yuanming Lengyan School (圓明楞嚴專宗學院), where he served as president and expound the texts of Śūraṅgama Sūtra.